Rigidity of harmonic functions on the supercritical percolation cluster: Lipschitz harmonic functions

-\begin{proof}[Proof of Proposition~\ref{prop:not-lipschitz}] Suppose for sake of contradiction $\ellp{e_1}$ is $L$-Lipschitz with probability one.
-In particular, by Lemma \ref{lemma:finite-energy} the corrected plane in the environment where any finite collection of edges are made open/closed is also well-defined and $L$-Lipschitz.
+This implies that, almost surely, the gradient of the corrected plane along any edge of the infinite cluster is smaller than $L$.
+In particular, by Lemma~\ref{lemma:finite-energy} the corrected plane in the environment where any finite collection of edges are made open/closed is also well-defined and satisfies the property that its discrete gradient is bounded by the constant $L$.
 We will use this fact below, but will first restrict to a high probability event.

 {\it Step 1: Set up and restrict to a high probability event.} \\ For the statement of the event, let $N > 0$ and recall that $\mathscr{C}_*(Q_N)$ is the largest cluster of open edges contained in $Q_N$.
 We consider the following subset of vertices of $\cl(Q_N)$, see Figure \ref{fig:box-decomp},